 An adult learner is usually a highly motivated person attempting to improve his or her skills.
-This is an incredible advantage for you as an instructor!
+This is an incredible advantage for you as an instructor.
 It is important to keep that motivation alive by directing it into a positive learning experience.

 While your class may be a highly motivated group, they are also going to demand more from you.
-Be prepared to face a learner's challenge to your experience and expertise.
-Your confidence with the topic of food safety is your edge in meeting this challenge successfully.
+Be prepared to face challenges from your learners to your experience and expertise.
+Your knowledge with the topic of responsible alcohol service provides you with the tools to successfully meet these challenges.